albertodescalzo/ansible-role-Pangenotyping/README.md

 Role Variables
 --------------

 Adapt the software versions to your preferences.
 The given variables were used to run the pipeline.
+Additionally, pay attention to `home_path` and `username`.
+They should be set up to `/home/runner/work`and `runner` when testing CI.

 Dependencies
 ------------